ommmid/drake/note/note.md

     - kinematics trajectory optimization:
     This is an extension of prvious IK approach but we are going to solve for a handful of points not one point.
 This is a kinda of DirectCollocation but without dynamics
     `manipulation/book/trajectories/kinematic_trajectory_optimization.ipynb`
     Drake uses B-spline which has the convex hull property to ensure that limits on the joint positions and any of its **derivatives** are satisfied.
 Note this is used in the optimiztion process not after calculating the path.
 Kinematics here does not mean that we do not set time derivative constraint but it means we do not have the dynanmics equations in the equality constraint like DirecCallocaiton or DirectTranscription have.
+Also, decision variables includes only q compare that with [q, qdot] and u (input) in dynamics optimization

 Collocation is an idea about gradients of a continuous trajectory.
 It is only a relevant idea for continuous-time systems.